jaxonc/AIE7_DEMO_DAY/README.md

 ## 🔍 Troubleshooting

 ### Common Issues
-- **"Agent not initialized"**: Verify all API keys are configured correctly
+- **"Agent not initialized"**: Check that the backend is running properly
 - **Empty responses**: Check that data files exist in `/data` directory
 - **Import errors**: Run `uv sync` to ensure dependencies are installed
 - **Frontend connection issues**: Verify backend is running on port 8000

 ### Performance Tips
 - Use the automated startup script for best experience
-- API keys are validated on first use - check console for validation errors
 - Large queries may take 10-30 seconds due to multiple tool calls

 ## 🔧 Technical Implementation